SEVEN SURVEYS HAVE PLANNED BY GOVERNMENT OF NEPAL IN FY 2076/77

 4. Waste Management Baseline Survey 2076

-Asian development bank conducted solid waste management survey in 58 during the fiscal year 2012.
-The findings suggested municipalities need to radically improve management practices to reduce, reuse, and recycle waste.
-They also call for more integrated solid waste management systems.
-ADB had been financing solid waste management projects along these lines in that time and expected to see improvement in this area.
+Previously, the Asian Development Bank (ADB) conducted a Solid Waste Management Survey in 58 municipalities during the fiscal year 2012.
+The findings highlighted the urgent need for municipalities to improve waste management practices through reducing, reusing, and recycling waste.
+The study also emphasized the importance of adopting more integrated solid waste management systems.
+At that time, ADB was financing solid waste management projects aligned with these recommendations and expected significant improvements in the sector.

 5. Gross Happiness Survey 2076

-The rankings of national happiness are based on a Cantril ladder survey.
-Nationally representative samples of respondents are asked to think of a ladder, with the best possible life for them being a 10, and the worst possible life being a 0.
-They are then asked to rate their own current lives on that 0 to 10 scale.[20]
-The report correlates the results with various life factors.[2]
+The rankings of national happiness are based on the Cantril Ladder Survey.
+In this survey, nationally representative samples of respondents are asked to imagine a ladder where 10 represents the best possible life for them and 0 represents the worst possible life.
+Participants are then asked to evaluate their current lives using this 0–10 scale.
+The results are further analyzed in relation to various life factors.

-In the reports, experts in fields including economics, psychology, survey analysis, and national statistics, describe how measurements of well-being can be used effectively to assess the progress of nations, and other topics.
-Each report is organized by chapters that delve deeper into issues relating to happiness, including mental illness, the objective benefits of happiness, the importance of ethics, policy implications, and links with the Organisation for Economic Co-operation and Development's (OECD) approach to measuring subjective well-being and other international and national efforts (ref- web.https://en.wikipedia.org/wiki/World_Happiness_Report)
+The reports also include contributions from experts in economics, psychology, survey analysis, and national statistics, who explain how measurements of well-being can be effectively used to assess the progress of nations.
+Each report is organized into chapters that explore different dimensions of happiness and well-being, including mental health, the social and economic benefits of happiness, ethical considerations, policy implications, and links with the Organisation for Economic Co-operation and Development’s (OECD) approach to measuring subjective well-being, as well as other international and national initiatives. (ref- web.https://en.wikipedia.org/wiki/World_Happiness_Report)

 6. Agricultural Integrated Survey